PurpleEastZQ/PPE-Essentials/README.md

 ## Features

-- Server-side only mod, no client installation required.
+- Server-side only mod (You can still install it on your client for singleplayer use)
 - No extra dependencies, ready out of the box.
 - Polished messages with clickable buttons, titles, and sounds.
 - Configurable command toggles, permission levels and more.